Subscribe to The Chicago Manual of Style Online

 Q. What is the CMOS standard for alphabetizing names that are hyphenated and not hyphenated?
 This would apply mainly to persons who, instead of hyphenating their name upon being married, make their pre-marriage last name their middle name.
 For example, Pat Doe Smith and Pat Doe-Smith.
 Should both examples of this name be alphabetized under the Ds, the Ss, or would the first example be alphabetized under the Ss and the second example be alphabetized under the Ds?

 A. Compound family names, with or without hyphens, are usually alphabetized according to the first element.

 Lloyd George, David

 Teilhard de Chardin, Pierre

-But be sure to check against a biographical dictionary.
-See paragraphs 8.6, 8.11, and 16.72 in CMOS 16 for more examples.
+But be sure to check against a biographical dictionary or other reliable resource.
+See CMOS 8.6, 8.11, and 16.72 for more examples.